-- Education level.

-- Previous experience in labor force survey.

-- Personal qualities, such as: good conduct, medical and psychological fitness with no sensory disability.

-- Not less than 20 years old.

-- The candidate must pass the training program of the Labor Force Survey.
+- Education level. - Previous experience in labor force survey and other household surveys. - Personal qualities, such as: good conduct, medical and psychological fitness with no sensory disability. - Not less than 20 years old. - The candidate must pass the training program of the Labor Force Survey.

-4.1.3 Training of Researchers
+4.1.4 Training of Researchers